A benchmark for assessing geospatial SQL analytics query performance across database systems

 • Geometry-aware logic is in spatialbench-arrow and integrated via Arrow-based schemas.

-• The spatial extension modules like the Spider geometry generator reside in spider.rs.
+• The spatial extension modules like the Spider geometry generator reside in the spatial directory.

 • The generator supports output formats like .tbl and Apache Parquet via the Arrow writer.